Minimal models for graph-related (hyper)operads: Minimal model for .

 \begin{DiamonD} Let $0< k < n$ and let $a$ be a $(k-1)$-dimensional face of $K$ which is a common boundary of two $k$-dimensional faces $e',e''$.
 Then there exists a $(k+1)$-dimensional face $h$ with $e'$ and $e''$ in its boundary. \end{DiamonD}

 A concise way to formulate the diamond condition is to say that the existence of $e'$ and $e''$ with $a \prec e',e''$ implies the existence of some $h$ with $e',e'' \prec h$, diagrammatically

 hence the name.
-It follows from the properties of abstract polytopes that $e'$ and $e''$ are the only faces in the interval $[a,h]$, but the diamond condition need not be satisfied in a~general~polytope.
+It follows from the properties of abstract polytopes that $e'$ and $e''$ are the only faces in the interval $[a,h]$.
+The diamond condition guarantees that the inductive construction of an orientation in the proof of Lemma~\ref{Jeste_ani_nevim_kde_budu_v_Melbourne_bydlet.} below is independent of the choices.

+The diamond condition need not be satisfied by a~general~polytope.
+An example is the pyramid, with $e',e''$ a pair of opposite $1$-dimensional edges meeting at the apex.

 Assume that $(C_*(L),\pa)$ is a chain complex such that each $C_k(L)$ is the free abelian group generated by $k$-dimensional elements of $L$, $0 \leq k \leq n$.
 Suppose moreover that, for each $\lambda \in L$, $\pa(\lambda)$ is of the form